 It is the policy of the company that all employees are trained and developed in order to satisfy the statutory, regulatory and professional requirements expected of their role.
-Training and development is ongoing and monitored to ensure required levels of knowledge are achieved and monitored to ensure required levels of knowledge are achieved and monitored.
+Training and development is ongoing and monitored to ensure required levels of knowledge are achieved and maintained.

 All roles are assessed and provided with job specifications.
 These detail the purpose of the role, key accountabilities, selection criteria, and competencies required.
-The recruitment process described above is designed to find the most suitable condidate to match the specification and also highlight any additional troining required to ensure the person is competent and remains competent for that role.
+The recruitment process described above is designed to find the most suitable candidate to match the specification and also highlight any additional training required to ensure the person is competent and remains competent for that role.
 Additionally, in the case of internal staff, the job specification can ensure that other employees are sufficiently trained to be competent in another role to ensure the company has adequate cover should there be peaks in the business or staff absence.